Stock events for Riley Exploration Permian, Inc. (REPX)

 Ownership

-Riley Exploration Permian, Inc. has a diverse ownership structure.
-Institutional investors and hedge funds collectively own 58.91% of the company's stock.
-Major institutional owners include Bluescape Energy Partners LLC, Yorktown Energy Partners XI, L.P., Vanguard Group Inc, BlackRock, Inc., American Century Companies Inc, Dimensional Fund Advisors Lp, Yorktown Energy Partners X, L.P., and Jackson Hole Capital Partners, LLC.
-Insiders hold a significant portion, with approximately 53.18% of the stock.
-Peter E. Salas is noted as the largest individual shareholder.
+Major institutional owners of Riley Exploration Permian, Inc. include Bluescape Energy Partners LLC, Yorktown Energy Partners XI, L.P., Vanguard Group Inc, BlackRock, Inc., American Century Companies Inc, Dimensional Fund Advisors Lp, VTSMX - Vanguard Total Stock Market Index Fund Investor Shares, Yorktown Energy Partners X, L.P., Jackson Hole Capital Partners, LLC, and IWM - iShares Russell 2000 ETF.
+Institutions hold 58.91% of the company's stock, while individual insiders hold 4.70% of the stock.

 Ask Our Expert AI Analyst